-Have you been declined for ard processing services for a merchant account?
-Are you wondering why on earth your business is considered higher risk merchant?
-Many vendors are astounded to learn that their business has any risk at all associated with it at all.
-The professionals at SecureGlobalPay are here to assist you with all your high risk credit card processing needs.
+Have you been declined card processing services for a merchant account in the US?
+Are you considered one of the many high-risk merchants in europe?
+Are you wondering why on earth your business is considered a higher-risk merchant?
+Many vendors are astounded to learn that their business has any risk associated with it or that their merchant account declined.
+The professionals at SecureGlobalPay are here to assist you with all your high-risk credit card processing needs.

 Banks approach assessing risk based on what they know and what has happened in the past.
 That means they have a very different take on your business than perhaps you or I would.

 They may even have suspended or terminated your merchant account because of its risk profile.

 Risk assessment is based on these main aspects of an application for a merchant account:

 - The industry you operate in, meaning the products or services you are selling

 - Where your customers are located and what currencies do you sell in

 Below we overview each of these categories and help to pinpoint where your application may have failed the first time around.
 We also show you how to apply successfully for High Risk Credit Card Processing.

 Banks and card processing companies that understand and accept the additional risks associated with certain business types offer special high risk card processing facilities.